 - Pack Rust – This is described by ‘Corrosionpedia’ as an electrochemical reaction that results in rust formation within the joints and packs of ferrous metal sheets and components of different structures.
 Rusting occurs due to electrochemical reactions.
 Normal rust does not cause bulging and distortion, but a significant pack rust feature is the bulging of parts of parallel plates.
 If the problem is not resolved, structural strength will reduce continuously, creating potentially serious failures.
 Pack rust mainly affects ferrous materials.
-To prevent pack rust, the surfaces must be treated by corrosion control contractors with rust-preventive coatings at the time of component and plate assembly.
+To prevent pack rust, the surfaces must be treated with rust-preventive coatings at the time of component and plate assembly.

 - Crevice corrosion – As the name suggests this type of corrosion usually occurs in the gaps and contact areas between parts, under gaskets or seals, inside cracks and seams.
 It is initiated by changes in local chemistry within the crevice such as the depletion of inhibitor in the crevice or the depletion of oxygen in the crevice.